 • Food service – food processing machine parts, molds

 • Plastics and textiles – dies, machine parts, molds, extruders

 • Aerospace – rocket parts, pumps, valves, pistons

 • Chemicals – mixing blades, filer units, pumps, heat exchangers

 • And so many more

 In general, plating processes are the poorest at hiding underlying surface conditions and require the most surface prep operations to achieve the desired final finish.
-It is vital for a die cast part to have both a good internal structure and good surface finish.
+It is vital for a die-cast part to have both a good internal structure and a good surface finish.
 These are achieved through good design for both the tool and the component as well as the proper post-casting operations to achieve the optimum surface finish for the desired final plating result.
 Planning ahead for the finish you need can help to potentially minimize surface finish problems as well as any potential porosity issues.